NanoComp/meep/doc/docs/Python_User_Interface.md

 **Answer** (full version): **Collapsing empty dimensions in array slices**

 One complication of array slicing is that the array returned by `get_array` may have nonzero thickness (i.e. more than one point) in dimensions for which the region in question has zero extent.
-(Thus, upon requesting an array slice for a vertical line with `size=mp.Vector3(0,3,0)`, we would expect to get back just a one-dimensional array of field values, but in fact `get_array` may return a $2\times N$ array.)
+Thus, upon requesting an array slice for a vertical line with `size=mp.Vector3(0,3,0)`, we would expect to get back just a one-dimensional array of field values, but in fact `get_array` may return a $2\times N$ array.
 This occurs when the coordinate of the empty dimension falls between points of the computational grid; in this case, the field values at both of the two nearest grid points are needed to determine values at the intermediate point by interpolation, and the field array returned by `get_array` (as well as the `w` array returned by `get_array_metadata`) will have size 2 in the corresponding dimension to store field values and weights for both nearest-neighbor points.
-For many purposes it is convenient to *collapse* these dimensions by performing the interpolation to reduce e.g. a $2\times N$ array to a one-dimensional array of length $N$, and meep adopts the following somewhat arbitrary convention regarding when this is done:
+For many purposes it is convenient to *collapse* these dimensions by performing the interpolation to reduce e.g. a $2\times N$ array to a one-dimensional array of length $N$, and Meep adopts the following somewhat arbitrary convention regarding when this is done:

 + in arrays of time-domain field components (as returned by `get_array`), empty dimensions *are not* collapsed;
 + in arrays of frequency-domain field components (as returned by `get_dft_array`), empty dimensions *are* collapsed.

-The `collapse` flag to `get_array_metadata` may be set to `True` to specify that the metadata are to be computed for an array with empty dimensions collapsed---in other words, for an array of frequency-domain field components.
+The `collapse` flag to `get_array_metadata` may be set to `True` to specify that the metadata are to be computed for an array with empty dimensions collapsed &mdash; in other words, for an array of frequency-domain field components.
 The default is `collapse=False`, in which case `get_array_metadata` returns metadata appropriate for an array of time-domain field components

-The routine `get_dft_array_metadata` is equivalent to `get_array_metadata` with `collapse=True`.
-`get_dft_array_metadata` also accepts the convenience parameter `dft_cell` as an alternative to `vol` or `center/size`; set `dft_cell` to a `dft_flux` or `dft_fields` object to define the region covered by the array.
+The routine `get_dft_array_metadata` is equivalent to `get_array_metadata` with `collapse=True`. `get_dft_array_metadata` also accepts the convenience parameter `dft_cell` as an alternative to `vol` or `center/size`; set `dft_cell` to a `dft_flux` or `dft_fields` object to define the region covered by the array.

 #### Source Slices